beevik/go6502/README.md

 starting at address `1002`.
 Each executed instruction is disassembled and displayed along with the CPU's register values at the start of each instruction.
 In total, 18 CPU cycles have elapsed, and the program counter ends at address `1007`.
-The instruction at `1007` has not yet been executed.
+The instruction at `1007` is waiting to be executed.

 Note that the `step in` command stepped _into_ the `JSR $1019` subroutine call rather than stepping _over_ it.
 If you weren't interested in stepping through all the code inside the subroutine, you could have used the `step over` command instead.
-This would have caused the debugger to invisibly execute all instructions inside the subroutine, returning control to the application only after the `RTS` instruction was executed.
+This would have caused the debugger to invisibly execute all instructions inside the subroutine, returning control to the application only after the `RTS` instruction has executed.

 Since the CPU is about to execute another `JSR` instruction, let's try the `step over` command (or `s` for short).